hongjunChoi/Chutzpah/README.md

-# Chutzpah
+# Stagelight
-Chutzpah is a web application that matches designers, developers, and entrepreneurs with similar interest to foster collaboration
+ (StageLight) is a web application that connects musicians with local venues or anyone who needs performance.